blockchainofthings/Catenis-API-Docs/source/includes/read_message.md

 </aside>

 <aside class="notice">
-Sent messages can only be read by the virtual device that sent it &mdash; the <i>target device</i>.
+Sent messages can only be read by the virtual device that sent it — the <i>target device</i>.
 </aside>

 > Sample request: